Paperback-iOS/website/src/help/contribution/README.md

 Here are some of our main projects:

  * **Paperback extensions**
   Extensions for the application are developed and maintained by the community.
+These currently consist of sources for pulling content into the app, but in the near future, this will also include manga tracker implementations.
   Get started with our [source development guide](extension-development/).

  * **Paperback website**